Carolyn Ainslie, vice president for finance and treasurer

 In-kind contributions: Non-cash contributions in the form of real property, equipment, supplies, and other expendable property, and the value of goods and services benefitting and specifically identifiable to the project or program.

-A-110 makes no distinction between cost sharing and matching.
+Federal regulations make no distinction between cost sharing and matching.
 However, matching usually refers to the specific ratio between the amount of the award and the amount committed by the recipient, such as a dollar-for-dollar match or a 2-for-1 match.
 Cost sharing is a more general term and is used in this document to refer to both cost sharing and matching.

 Cost Sharing is: